Özlem Zengin: Education

 Institute of Social Sciences in the area of Sociology of Religion.
 The title of her master's thesis was "Sociological Changes in the Perception of Religion and Secularism in the Light of Adjudication."

+Career

-She also worked as a columnist for Yeni Akit newspaper.
+Zengin started as a columnist for Yeni Akit newspaper.
 On 12 May 2012, during the Third Ordinary Istanbul Provincial Women's Branches Congress, she was elected as the Chairwoman of AKP Women's Branches.
 She is also a founding member of Beyaz El Solidarity Foundation.

 She currently works in the Turkish parliament as a member of the Justice and Development Party (AKP).